Preston-Landers/concurrent-log-handler/README.md

 ### Simple Example

-Here is a simple usage example:
+Here is a simple direct usage example:

 ```python
 from logging import getLogger, INFO